Advising and Mentoring

 Advising in Year 1 is different from mentoring later in the program, since it is typically an assigned relationship for first year students for a relatively short finite time.
 Although such assignments may take into account mutual areas of scholarly interest, the first year advising role is primarily a starting point to connect students with programmatic information and faculty resources and to address policy and procedural matters and questions.
 This means a substantive match is less important than a willingness to help guide the student during the transition to graduate school in Year 1 and preparation for Year 2.
 Please see the First Year Advising Guidelines.

 If the student or advisor should decide that another advisory arrangement is needed during the first year, reassignments can be made.
 The person initiating the request contacts all parties affected and discusses the reasons for the change with them.
 The student or advisor then informs the PhD Program Director and Assistant Director via email.

-If concerns arise during the first year, the PhD Program Director will contact the student or advisor or both to initiate discussion.
-If and when significant difficulties are observed, the Director will meet with the advisor and student to formulate a response plan.
+If concerns about student performance arise during the first year, the PhD Program Director will contact the student or advisor or both to initiate discussion and if needed, to formulate a response plan.

-Each year the incoming cohort (first-year students) are also matched up with peer advisors who are volunteer students in later years of the program.
-These peer-advisors are available for phone and email conversations during the summer before students enter the program and to help with transitions during the first year.
+The incoming first year students are also matched with informal peer advisors (or “buddies”) who are volunteer students in later years of the program.
+These “buddies” are available for phone and email conversations during the summer before students enter the program and help with transitions during the first year.
 They meet with their “buddies” during orientation.